wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/README.md

 - **Fine-tuning:** Experimentation with different distance calculation methods may be necessary to optimize the training process for specific tasks or datasets.

 This step in the initialization process ensures that the model can appropriately categorize input vectors based on their proximity to representative vectors, laying the groundwork for accurate and effective learning.

+### 4. Update The Learning Rate and Epoch

+Upon completing the training process, adjustments to the learning rate α and epoch are crucial for optimizing the model's performance over successive iterations.
+The updates are governed by the following equations :

+**epoch = epoch + 1**
+**α(t+1) = βα(t)**

+where β is a scaling factor.
+These equations dictate that the epoch is incremented by 1, signifying the completion of another training iteration.
+Simultaneously, the learning rate for the next iteration (t + 1) is determined by scaling the current learning rate ((α(t)) using the factor β.

+Following the update of the learning rate and epoch, a critical step is assessing the training process's stop condition.
+This evaluation is necessary based on either the cumulative sum of epochs or the specific value of the learning rate.
+The stop condition serves as a criterion to determine whether the model has reached a satisfactory state, facilitating a controlled and effective conclusion to the training process.